Portland Sailing Center

 About PSC Adventures

-Our primary skipper is Clifford Mason, born in 1953, a teacher at PSC since 1995 and a U.S. Coast Guard licensed master since 2002.
+Our primary skipper is Clifford Mason, a teacher at PSC since 1995 and a U.S. Coast Guard licensed master since 2002.
 Cliff is all about safety, his first and foremost concern at all times.
 Hot-dogging and such are never part of his program good, basic sailing is amply exciting.
 As a veteran instructor Cliff is pretty good at mixing input with free reign so his crews get a real sense of what it takes to do what we do.

 "I do these trips because I love them.
 Despite having done each too many times to count, I look forward to every trip because I know it will be fun and I'll learn something new.
 Oddly, I measure success by failure, or lack thereof.
 The perfect trip has no mistakes of note, no running aground, no almost running aground, no sharp words, no regrets.
 That's what I'm always going for, a score of zero.